-Indeed, it is generally the case that severe anxiety is more a reflection of worry over anxiety itself as opposed to the problem underneath.
+Severe anxiety is generally more a reflection of worry about anxiety itself as opposed to the problem underneath.

-For example, an individual with a public speaking phobia is typically terrified of looking like a fool in front of an audience because of his/her anxiety symptoms (e.g., hyperventilating, throwing-up, passing-out, sweating, stuttering, etc.).
+For example, an individual with a public speaking phobia is typically terrified of looking like a fool in front of an audience because of their anxiety symptoms (e.g., hyperventilating, throwing up, passing out, sweating, stuttering, etc.).

-Thus, it is not fear of public speaking per se that is the real problem, but rather, it’s the anticipation of associated anxiety that causes distress.
+It is not fear of public speaking per se that is the real problem, but rather, the anticipation of associated anxiety that causes distress.
 It is by confronting such anxiety that individuals often experience relief.

-Although the nature of intervention needs to be individualized based on the particular type of anxiety disorder, the following anxiety treatments have shown effectiveness for many people.
+Although the nature of intervention needs to be individualized based on the particular type of anxiety disorder, the following anxiety treatments can be effective for many people.